monsoonmaelstrom/book2/book2.md

 “Yeah, maybe.
 Or at least I think he’s got a solid idea of what I *could* do, but maybe not necessarily what I *can* do,” I say with a shrug.
 “Like just because I could do something in theory, it doesn’t necessarily mean I can do it in practice.
 Or at least I’m hoping I can convince him of that.”

-“You’re going to what?
+“You’re going to, what?
 Play dumb?”

 “It’s worked before,” I shrug.
 “Do you have a better idea?”